Cork College of FET Morrison's Island Campus

 ADDITIONAL TRAINING / WORKSHOPS

-• Introduction to GDPR – This course gives learners an overview of GDPR.
+• Introduction to GDPR (online) – This course gives learners an overview of GDPR.
 The workshop examines what GDPR stands for and gives an understanding of the current data protection rules and obligations.
 The learners also receive information on the types of data, the terminology associated with GDPR, the penalties with breaches, storage of data and general do’s and don’ts regarding data.
 A Certificate of Completion is issued on completion.

-• Microsoft Outlook (online) – This Microsoft Outlook workshop will give information on accessing your college email, Outlook layout, how to send and receive emails, attaching/downloading a file and reply options.
+• Microsoft Outlook (online)This Microsoft Outlook workshop will give information on accessing your college email, Outlook layout, how to send and receive emails, attaching/downloading a file and reply options.
 It also covers organising your emails – folders etc, Outlook settings, signature, out-of-office reply, using the calendar, setting up meetings, setting up reminders and to do lists.
 A Certificate of Completion from Morrison’s Island Campus is issued on successful completion.

 WORK PLACEMENT / EXPERIENCE